jones9682/Good-README-Generator/README.md

 ![Image of me](https://avatars3.githubusercontent.com/u/64339522?v=4)

-If you have any question about the repo, open an issue or contact me directly at jones9682@yahoo.com.
+If you have any questions about the repo, open an issue or contact me directly at jones9682@yahoo.com.
 You can find more of my work at my [GitHub Profile](https://github.com/jones9682).